 Intense, edgy, power-dynamic driven.
 Raw and unfiltered.

 After choosing your trope, setting, and heat level, SteamyForge takes you to the Premise card.
 This is the most important step — your premise is the foundation that every chapter is built on.
+You have two paths:

-Click the ✨ Generate Premise for Me button.
-SteamyForge creates a complete premise based on your trope + setting + heat level choices.
+The gold ✨ Generate Premise for Me ✨ button appears at the top of the premise screen and inside the story details section.
+Click it and SteamyForge creates a complete premise based on your trope + setting + heat level choices.
 No other input needed.
-Just click and go.
+Named characters, central conflict, romantic and external stakes — all generated for you.
+A title is also suggested automatically.

 The default is 35 chapters targeting 90,000 words.
 These are good defaults for a commercial romance novel.
 You can adjust both — fewer chapters for a shorter book, more for a longer one.
 The word count is a target, not a guarantee.

-If you chose "Create Book & Generate Plan," SteamyForge now builds a complete chapter-by-chapter plan using your premise.
+If you chose "Create Book & Generate Plan," SteamyForge builds a complete chapter-by-chapter plan using your premise.
 This typically takes 30–90 seconds.

 Each chapter in the plan includes: